Conversation with Dai Ajari Ryojun Shionuma

-Spiritual danger: during this severe practice your spirit may became untethered from your body.
-In the seventh year of my practice I was taken by surprise one day when I felt my soul leaving my body.
+Spiritual danger: during this severe practice your spirit may become untethered from your body.
+In the seventh year of my practice, I was taken by surprise one day when I felt my soul leaving my body.
 I felt like I was floating 30 or 40 cm above my physical self, and I remember thinking that if I rose any further, I would never be able to return to my body, and would die as a result, so I mustered all the willpower I could to pray out loud for my soul to return, to get back to my body.

 After this experience, which suggested to me that death awaited if I continued to punish myself, I took to imagining myself raising my limits of endurance rather than exceeding them.

 What did your practice teach you about the most important things in life?